technologiestiftung/lab-site/source/projects/example-md-project/de/index.md

 # thumbnail path needs to be absolute at the moment
 thumbnail: /projects/example-md-project/images/thumbnail.png
 heroImage: /assets/images/placeholder.png #full page url
-visible: false # if false the project will not be listed
+visible: true # if false the project will not be listed
 # somehow needs to be the name in url of the author page
 featured: true
 authors: